open-education-hub/methodology/description.md

 - be easy to create by content developers
 - as with other Open Education Hub content types, allow easy improvements and contributions

-#### reveal-md
+#### `reveal-md`

-Our choice of engine for storing and rendering slides is [reveal-md](https://github.com/webpro/reveal-md). reveal-md is based on [reveal.js](https://revealjs.com/) and allows the development of web-rendered sleek slides.
+Our choice of engine for storing and rendering slides is [`reveal-md`](https://github.com/webpro/reveal-md).
+`reveal-md` is based on [`reveal.js`](https://revealjs.com/) and allows the development of web-rendered sleek slides.
-Moreover, as with other content types used at Open Education Hub, it uses Markdown format. reveal-md fits well with the properties above and, because it uses Markdown, it can be stored in a Git / GitHub repository and, thus, allows easy improvements and contributions.
+Moreover, as with other content types used at Open Education Hub, it uses Markdown format.
+`reveal-md` fits well with the properties above and, because it uses Markdown, it can be stored in a Git / GitHub repository and, thus, allows easy improvements and contributions.

-TODO: features of reveal-md
+TODO: features of `reveal-md`
 links to documentation, syntax items

-To have modular contents for slides, we use [markdown-pp](https://github.com/amyreese/markdown-pp) (for Markdown Preprocessor).
+To have modular contents for slides, we use [`markdown-pp`](https://github.com/amyreese/markdown-pp) (for Markdown Preprocessor).
-With markdown-pp we have an index file for slides;
+With `markdown-pp` we have an index file for slides;
 the index file includes actual Markdown files representing sections.

-TODO: features of markdown-pp
-links to documentation
+TODO: features of `markdown-pp` links to documentation

-potential items for the future, potential replacement of markdown-pp
+potential items for the future, potential replacement of `markdown-pp`

 #### Slide Directories